Wintellect/MSLearn/Automate Office 365 Tasks with Python/includes/0-introduction.md

 In this module, you will learn:

 - How to set up a working Python development environment
-- How to read from and write to Microsoft Word documents using Python
+- How to create Microsoft Word documents using Python
-- How to read from and write to Microsoft Excel documents using Python
+- How to create Microsoft Excel spreadsheets using Python
 - How to write UDFs in Python and call them from Excel
 - How to write Python apps that extract pages from PDFs